 Psychedelics are compounds that produce an atypical state of consciousness characterized by altered perception, cognition, and mood.
 Psychedelics are emerging as promising treatments for a range of neuropsychiatric disorders including depression, substance use disorder, and post-traumatic stress disorder.
 For example, psilocybin-assisted psychotherapy has been shown efficacious for treating major depression in Phase II trials.
 A notable feature is the long-lasting benefit: after one or two dosing sessions, reduction of depressive symptoms was durable for weeks and up to several months.
 Given these exciting early results, psychedelics as medicine have the potential to transform psychiatry.
 Yet we know very little about how psychedelics modify brain structure and function, fundamental scientific knowledge that can ensure safe and effective use in the clinic.

 Cornell is leading the resurgence to understand the basic neurobiology of psychedelics.
 Collectively, we discovered that a single dose of psilocybin leads to long-lasting rewiring of neuronal connections.
-We found that LSD and psilocybin can flatten neural dynamics to facilitate switches of recurrent brain states.
-We have also mapped gene expression changes in the whole brain evoked by psilocybin, and began to explore the actions of rapid-acting psychedelics such as 5-MeO-DMT.
+We found that LSD and psilocybin flatten neural dynamics to facilitate switches of brain states.
+We identified key components of the neural circuit that mediates the long-term effects of psilocybin.

 Collaborating Faculty Members